sutta » dn » Dīgha Nikāya 21

 Sā kho pana, bhante, bhaginī parakāminī hoti;

-But the sister desired another—
+But the sister desired another.

 sikhaṇḍī nāma mātalissa saṅgāhakassa putto, tamabhikaṅkhati.

-it was the one named Sikhaṇḍī—Mātali the charioteer’s son—who she loved.
+It was the one named Sikhaṇḍī, the son of Mātali the charioteer, who she loved.

 Yato kho ahaṁ, bhante, taṁ bhaginiṁ nālatthaṁ kenaci pariyāyena.